ur-cs-courses/course-project-catch-up/app/APP.md

 robots:

-[robot name] - must be contained all in one word, no spaces
+[robot name] - must be contained all in one word, no spaces, should contain at least 1 letter

 [robot size] - must be "small" or "large"